Charlie Seeling Jr.: Club career

 Seeling made his début for Warrington on Saturday 16 April 1927, and he played his last match for Warrington on Saturday 24 February 1934.
 He made his début for Wigan in the 7-9 defeat by Swinton at Station Road, Swinton on Saturday 17 March 1934, he scored his first try for Wigan in the 35-10 victory over Hull F.C. at Central Park, Wigan on Saturday 14 April 1934, he scored his last try for Wigan in the 35-5 victory over Rochdale Hornets at Central Park on Saturday 31 October 1936, and he played his last match for Wigan (in his second spell) in the 10-4 victory over Keighley at Lawkholme Lane, Keighley on Saturday 29 January 1944.

 Genealogical information

-Charlie Seeling Jr. was the son of the rugby union and rugby league footballer; Charlie Seeling.
+Charlie Seeling Jr. was the son of the NZ rugby union and rugby league footballer; Charlie Seeling.